 The documentary The Green Lie searches for the truth behind the omnipresent buzz word “sustainability”, looking critically at the business of and with “organic” food, so-called “green products”, and how this label is utilized by some big cooperation for their own profit.
-The film addresses questions like the profiteering with “organic” products, food security and globalization, which will be further discussed by award-winning filmmaker Werner Boote, the Austrian organic food pioneer and former chef in the US, Nora Pouillon, and food and water program director of the non-profit organization Food & Water Watch, Patty Lovera.
-The discussion will be moderated by Julian Lampietti, Manager for Global Agriculture at the World Bank.
+The film addresses questions like the profiteering with “organic” products, food security and globalization, which were further discussed by award-winning filmmaker Werner Boote, the Austrian organic food pioneer and former chef in the US, Nora Pouillon, and food and water program director of the non-profit organization Food & Water Watch, Patty Lovera.
+The discussion was moderated by Julian Lampietti, Manager for Global Agriculture at the World Bank.

 When: Wednesday, March 20, 2019 | 7:00 pm